MembershipWorks implements our own anti-spam and anti-fraud system

 Step by Step Instructions

-After registration, you will be provided with a Site Key and Secret Key.
 In MembershipWorks, log in as the primary admin and go to Organization Settings > Security.
 Enter the keys from Google in the applicable fields.
+Note that the reCAPTCHA key ID is the "site key".

 After adding the keys and specifying your minimum score, click Save & Continue at the bottom of the page.